The early life and career of Alexander the Great

 At the wedding celebrations, the father and son got into a heated argument.
 Philip drew a sword on his son but was too drunk to stand up.

-Alexander then taunted his father in front of all the important people in this kingdom.
+Alexander then taunted his father in front of all the important people in the kingdom.
 Both men ended the night furious and humiliated.

 After this incident, their relationship was never the same again.
-Philip sent Alexander away from Macedonia for a temporary exile, thinking that it would be best for him to live in another country.
+Philip sent Alexander away from Macedonia for a temporary exile.
+So, he left Macedon briefly with his mother, Olympias, to stay in Epirus and later in Illyria.

 However, this only made things worse – Alexander became even more determined to take what he felt was rightfully his.